ospic/docs/content/en/patients.md

 ---

 ## Appointments
 This shows the list of an assigned and un-assgined consultation.
-Assigned consultation list all active created consultations and assigned to any medical specialist or staff, but un-assigned work the opposite.
+Assigned consultation list all active created consultations and assigned to any medical specialist or staffs, but un-assigned work the opposite.
-### Un-assigned patient consultations list
+### Un-assigned patients
 ---
 <c-image src="un-assigned-consultation.png" alt="Assigned and un assigned consultation"></c-image>

-### Assigned patient consultations list
+### Assigned patients
 ---
 <c-image src="assigned-consultation.png" alt="Assigned and un assigned consultation"></c-image>

 ## Patients
 ---
-This section list available patients and their status i.e Active or Inactive.
+List all patients ever recorded in particular health organization and their status i.e Active or Inactive.
+This page also gives you an option to create new patient, view patient.
-<c-image src="patients.png" alt="List of patients"></c-image> You can also create new patient, view patient, edit patient information, add patient contacts informations, upload patient profile image, Initiate patient consultation service to be attended
+<c-image src="patients.png" alt="List of patients"></c-image>.

 ### Create new patient
 ---
-The patient/client registration can be done only once.
+The patient/client registration can only be done once.
 To create a new patient in you patients list click <strong class="button">+ Add new patient</strong> button, this will navigate you to a new page to fill out some new client information like Fullname, age, weight, height etc. All fields are mandatory except fot Note.
 After you fill the information click save button. <c-image src="create-patient.png" alt="List of patients"></c-image>

 ### View client
 ---
 After succesfully submit you will be redirect to the created client profile.
 In the list of clients you can also select one to view his/her details.
-Currently client profile shows Biography and Consultation history.  <c-image src="profile.png" alt="Client po"></c-image>
+Currently client profile shows Biography and Consultation history.
+This page gives you an option to edit client profile information e.g upload client image, add profile thumbnail, add patient contacts, initiate client consultation instance etc. <c-image src="profile.png" alt="Client po"></c-image>.

 ### Edit client
 ---
-To edit patient click edit button <icon icon="account-edit"></icon> it will give you the edit option click save after you have editted.
+To edit patient click edit button <icon icon="account-edit"></icon> in view client page Biography tab the same biography tab will change to give you the edit options click save after you have editted.

 ### Profile thumbnail
 ---